All Episodes

 But the spending happens immediately.

-So it it was pretty much foreseen, too.
+So it was pretty much foreseen, too.

-And a lot of people were afraid, deathly afraid the Republicans would cave because Republicans always do cave.
+And a lot of people were afraid, deathly afraid, the Republicans would cave because Republicans always do cave.

 Just basically operating out of fear.